Shares of Fulton Financial Fall Below Previous 52-Week Low | Comtex SmarTrend

 Shares of Fulton Financial Fall Below Previous 52-Week Low

-Shares of Fulton Financial (NASDAQ:FULT) traded today at $12.71, breaking its 52-week low.
-This new low was reached on below average trading volume as 226,000 shares traded hands, while the average 30-day volume is approximately 912,000 shares.
+Shares of Fulton Financial (NASDAQ:FULT) traded today at $10.77, breaking its 52-week low.
+This new low was reached on below average trading volume as 70,000 shares traded hands, while the average 30-day volume is approximately 1.1 million shares.

 Fulton Financial Corporation is a multi-bank holding company.
 The Banks offer a full range of general retail and commercial banking services, including deposits, loans, equipment leasing and financing, and credit cards.
 Fulton operates in Pennsylvania, Maryland, Delaware, and New Jersey.